 Yes, the city’s almost neverending labyrinth of 165,17th-century canals are not just a thing of beauty but are something that holds great cultural and historical significance for the people of the Netherlands.

 In total, these iconic waterways are more than 100 km long and are connected by over 1200 bridges.
-Therefore, it’s no surprise that a boat ride through these famous canals is an essential part of any trip to Amsterdam.
+Therefore, it’s no surprise that a luxurious boat ride through Amsterdam’s canals is an essential part of any trip to Amsterdam.